 BA Criminology Admission Process 2025

-Admission to the BA Criminology program of GGSIPU is an organized process both academically as well as from the performance point of view of the entrance test of the university.
+Admission to the BA Criminology degree of GGSIPU is an organized process both academically as well as from the performance point of view of the entrance test of the university.
 The university offers the program in affiliated colleges, and on merit, entrance test marks, and central-level counseling, they select students.

-- The candidate must have passed 10+2 or equivalent exam from a recognized board with aggregate marks of 50%.
+Step 1: The candidate must have passed 10+2 or equivalent exam from a recognized board with aggregate marks of 50%.

-- Students need to register themselves for the IPU CET (Common Entrance Test) on the official website of GGSIPU within the announced application date.
+Step 2: Students need to register themselves for the IPU CET (Common Entrance Test) on the official website of GGSIPU within the announced application date.

-- Fill in the online application form, upload documents (photo, signature, academic certificates), and make an online application fee payment.
+Step 3: Fill in the online application form, upload documents (photo, signature, academic certificates), and make an online application fee payment.

-- Attend the IPU CET on the date allotted; the test would consist of a general awareness, English, and logical reasoning sections as usual.
+Step 4: Attend the IPU CET on the date allotted; the test would consist of a general awareness, English, and logical reasoning sections as usual.

-- After declaring the results, shortlisted candidates are allotted ranks based on their performance in the entrance test.
+Step 5: After declaring the results, shortlisted candidates are allotted ranks based on their performance in the entrance test.

-- Proceed with the online counseling process through which candidates choose preferred colleges and courses based on rank and vacancy.
+Step 6: Proceed with the online counseling process through which candidates choose preferred colleges and courses based on rank and vacancy.

-- Provisional allotment of seats is carried out, and verification of documents and payment of fees to support admission is then conducted.
+Step 7: Provisional allotment of seats is carried out, and verification of documents and payment of fees to support admission is then conducted.

-- Finally, students attend the seat-allotted college to begin the academic year as per the university calendar.
+Step 8: Finally, students attend the seat-allotted college to begin the academic year as per the university calendar.

 Documents Required